-Result of the multiple regression model of the auto-rickshaw drivers were presented in Table 10.
-The estimated results showed that the factors such age, education and type of ownership of auto-rickshaw were statistically insignificant but they have positive effect on income generation.
-The elasticity of income with respect to opportunity cost of auto-rickshaw drivers is highly significant and it is significant at 10% level meant the probability of occurring Type I error is 10%, so the confidence interval is 90%.
-If the opportunity cost (purchasing or rental cost of vehicles) increase by one percent income will increase by 0.347 percent.
-Because, if the drivers spend more money for purchasing or renting new auto-rickshaw then they can get better service and the repairing cost is also low compare to second hand auto which cost is low.
-Other cost (repairing cost, pocket money and bribe) and family size have significant but negative impact on income at 5% level.
-These indicated that if the other cost and family member of auto driver increase by one percent then income will reduce by 0.335 percent and 0.198 percent respectively.
+Result of the multiple regression model of the auto-rickshaw drivers are presented in Table 10.
+The estimated results show that factors such as age, education and type of ownership of auto-rickshaw are not statistically significant but they have positive effect on income generation.
+The elasticity of income with respect to opportunity cost of auto-rickshaw drivers is highly significant and it is significant at 10% level, which means that the probability of occurring Type 1 error is 10%, so the confidence interval is 90%.
+If the opportunity cost (purchasing or rental cost of vehicles) increases by one percent, income will increase by 0.347 percent, because, if the drivers spend more money for purchasing or renting new auto-rickshaw then they can get better service and the repairing cost is also low compared to second hand auto, the cost of which is low.
+Other costs (repairing cost, pocket money and bribe) and family size have significant but negative impact on income at 5% level.
+These indicate that if the other costs and family members of auto driver increase by one percent then income will fall by 0.335 percent and 0.198 percent, respectively.